Pharmaceutical Affairs Act

 Dispensation of drugs shall not be performed unless it follows established operational procedures; the operational guidelines shall be established by the central competent health authority.

-The aforesaid dispensation of drugs shall be performed by a pharmacist.
-However, dispensation of non-narcotic drugs may be performed by an assistant pharmacist.
+The dispensing mentioned in the preceding paragraph shall be performed by a pharmacist.
+However, the dispensation of non-narcotic drugs may be performed by an assistant pharmacist.

 Article 38

-The provisions of Article 12 and Articles 16 through 20 of the Pharmacists’ Act shall apply mutatis mutandis to the dispensation of drugs by assistant pharmacist.
+The provisions of Article 12 and Articles 16 through 20 of the Pharmacists’ Act shall apply mutatis mutandis to the dispensation of drugs by assistant pharmacists.

-Chapter IV Registration and market approval of Drugs
+Chapter IV Registration and Market Approval of Medicaments

 Article 39

-For the manufacturing and import of drugs, information concerning the ingredients, source of active pharmaceutical ingredients, specifications, functions, summary of manufacturing process, and the specification and method of testing, as well as other related information and certificates, accompanied by labels and use instructions in the original and Chinese languages, and samples, together with the fee paid, shall be filed with the central competent health authority for registration and market approval.
-No manufacturing or importation of such drugs shall be allowed until a drug permit license is approved and issued.
+For the manufacture or import of drugs, information concerning the ingredients, sources of active pharmaceutical ingredients, specifications, functions, summaries of the manufacturing process, specifications, and analytical methods, as well as other related information and certificates, accompanied by labels and use instructions in the original and Chinese languages, and samples, together with the fee paid, shall be filed with the central competent health authority for registration and market approval.
+No manufacture or import shall be allowed until such approval is granted and a drug license is issued.

-Provisions of the preceding Paragraph shall not apply to application to the central competent health authority for importation of raw materials for the manufacturing.
+Provisions of the preceding paragraph do not apply to an application to the central competent health authority for the importation of active pharmaceutical ingredients for trial manufacturing.
 Said application criteria and application fee shall be determined by the central competent health authority.

 Article 40

-For the manufacturing and import of medical devices, an application together with fees paid, shall be filed with the central competent health authority for registration and market approval.
-No manufacturing and importation shall be allowed until a medical device permit license is approved and issued.
+For the manufacture or import of medical devices, an application, together with fees paid, shall be filed with the central competent health authority for registration and market approval.
+No manufacture or import shall be allowed until such approval is granted and a medical device license is issued.

-Only the owners of a medical device permit license or their authorized persons may apply for import of medical devices pursuant to the provisions of the preceding Paragraph.
+Only the medical device license holder or their authorized persons may apply for the import of medical devices pursuant to the provisions of the preceding paragraph.

-The application criteria, review procedure, approval criteria, and other matters to be complied with for the application, for registration and market approval, change, transfer, extension, replacement, and new issuance of medical devices permit license shall be established by the central health competent authority.
+The application criteria, review procedure, approval criteria, and other matters to be complied with for the application for registration and market approval, change, transfer, extension, replacement, and re-issuance of a medical device license shall be established by the central competent health authority.

 Article 40-1